 While it sounds like a senior citizen’s ailment, periodontal disease actually materializes during the adult years and often culminates with serious repercussions.
 It’s therefore important for periodontal disease prevention to begin at an early age and continue through young adulthood.
 The good news is that periodontal disease is preventable, and with good daily habits including visits to a dentist in Woodbridge, the ill effects can be averted, and long-term damage avoided.

 Periodontal disease is essentially gum disease.
 It’s caused when the bacteria in plaque builds up gradually between the teeth and gums.
 When given the chance to grow and spread, bacteria buildup affects the gums around the teeth, causing inflammation.
 If this condition is left untreated, inflammation can cause both the gums and the bone structure to deteriorate.
 But with early periodontal disease prevention, all of it can be prevented.

-Quite easily achieved, periodontal disease prevention can be well managed at home – it just takes good dental hygiene habits, proper diet, and regular visits to the family dentist.
+Quite easily achieved, periodontal disease prevention can be well managed at home – it just takes good dental hygiene habits, proper diet, and regular visits to your family dentist in Vaughan.

 - Properly brushing teeth after meals will remove food debris and eliminate plaque that’s trapped between the teeth and gums.
 In addition, tongue brushing is highly recommended.

 - Flossing once a day (at least) can effectively remove food particles and residual plaque along the gum line.
 These are areas that conventional tooth brushing just doesn’t reach.

 - Swishing with store-bought mouthwash is helpful in reducing plaque, and can also remove leftover food particles that were missed.
 Mouthwash is a great adjunct to brushing/flossing.

 - Addressing risk factors is key to periodontal disease prevention.
 Age, diet, smoking, and human genetics increase the risk for periodontal disease (to be discussed with the dentist).